Spider-Man and Zoids

-Spider-Man and Zoids was a comic book series by Marvel UK that was a tie-in with the toys of the same name.
-The comics anthology included reprints of Spider-Man stories and an original series of Zoids tales.
-(The latter has no continuity with the anime Zoids and it was created to go along with the original UK—and subsequent Australian—model kit releases.)
+Spider-Man and Zoids was a British comic book series by Marvel UK that was a tie-in with the toys of the same name.
+The comics anthology included reprints of Spider-Man stories from the US and an original series of Zoids tales to go along with the original UK model kit releases.
 Spider-Man and Zoids is notable for featuring early work by Grant Morrison, including the epic and apocalyptic Black Zoid storyline.

 Publication history

 The 1985–1986 Marvel UK title Marvel Super Heroes Secret Wars reprinted the vast majority of the Secret Wars and Secret Wars II sagas (incorporating the Secret Wars II cross-overs in chronological order).
 Featuring Zoids stories in issues #20–#26, the success of the Zoids storyline prompted the release of their own title, Spider-Man and Zoids (which picked up shortly after the demise of the long-running Marvel UK Spider-Man weekly title).

 The series' cancellation with issue #51 occurred during the heart of the Black Zoid storyline, meaning that none of the unfinished plot-lines were ever followed up.
 A proposed monthly continuation (again written by Grant Morrison, with art by Steve Yeowell) was shelved before publication—however, at least the first half of the aborted issue exists.